Brain injuries are complex. Ranging from mild to traumatic, they come with challenges unique to each person.

 Mary Free Bed provides a full spectrum of care to support your recovery for as long as you need us, including outpatient medical care and therapy, and a host of other resources.

-Our inpatient program is accredited by the Commission on Accreditation of Rehabilitation Facilities International (CARF).
+Both our inpatient and outpatient programs are accredited by the Commission on Accreditation of Rehabilitation Facilities International.
 This voluntary but rigorous accreditation process is based on specific standards ensuring the highest-quality rehabilitation for people with brain injuries.

 We’ll help you or your loved one regain as much independence as possible and find ways to successfully work around challenges.